 The Core of the Architecture

-The technical data hub and the single data model (i.e. the single source of truth) are the core of digital execution architecture.
+The technical data hub and the single data model (i.e. the Single source of truth (SSOT) refers to the practice of structuring information models and associated data schema such that every data ele...) are the core of digital execution architecture.
 Without these two essential unifying elements, the various information systems would be nothing but a collection of information silos, which describes the traditional execution model.

 The single data model is vital to providing project participants with one set of data to describe the various aspects of the project.
 This single source of truth is essential in maintaining data integrity and a key component of a data-centric approach.

 Data modelling is an activity that is specific to each business because the model’s structure and contents must reflect the needs of that business.